GarethChandler/GarethChandler/README.md

 <!-- add banner picture -->
 ## Hi, I’m Gareth 👊

 - I’m interested in Tech in Health and Emergency Services.
+- Currently working as a Systems Analyst in Mining and Construction.
 - I am an aspiring software engineer.
 - I have a Post Graduate Cert in IT.
-- I’m currently learning OOP and .Net.
+- Recently leart MERN Stack, Google Project Management and Cloud Basics.
 - You can reach me on LinkedIn... www.linkedin.com/in/gchand05

 <!-- make portfolio page and link -->